 - Identifying Triggers.
 When a person pinpoints the times, places, and people who encourage tramadol misuse, it is possible to avoid these triggers.

 - Have a Solid Support System.
-When an individual has a system of support throughout recovery, it makes it easier to stay on a sober path.
+When an individual has a system of support groups or even just a simple support throughout recovery, it makes it easier to stay on a sober path.
 Friends and loved ones can be a source of help when cravings occur.

 - Find a Hobby.
 Stay busy keeps a person’s mind from dwelling on the pain.
-A hobby will heighten a person’s spirit and will fill the time that may be spent practicing negative behaviors.
+A hobby will heighten a person’s spirit and fill the time spent practicing negative behaviors.

 - Alternative Pain Management.
 Since tramadol is prescribed to treat pain, finding a different management means will be helpful.
 Natural alternatives like massage and yoga may help.
 Ice, physical therapy, and acupuncture are valuable alternatives as well.